 In this tutorial, I will show you how to create artificial tulip bulbs using artificial stems and a couple of craft store items.
 Then I’ll put together a tulip bulb planter This is the perfect DIY to chase away the Winter blues!

 It’s the middle of January here in New Hampshire and the winter blues have really kicked in.
 I’m dreaming of when the Spring bulbs start popping out from the earth signaling that you made it through another New England winter; I thought of this fun idea to bring that feeling indoors.
 Here’s my faux tulip bulb planter that looks real!

 Poke the wire all the way through the foam ball.
 You want to have a long enough wire to secure into the foam block when you put your planter together.

-Use your fingers to really make sure it gets into all the wrinkles while twisting the bag around the stem…have something on hand to wipe your sticky fingers off on!
+Use your fingers to really make sure it gets into all the wrinkles while twisting the bag around the stem…have something on hand to wipe off your sticky fingers!!

 *When you dry brush you want to wipe off most of the paint on your brush ( I did this by wiping my brush back and forth onto a paper bag).*

 To finish up my tulip bulbs, I hot glued a small clump of Spanish moss onto the bottom of the bulb and glued the tulip leaves to the bottom of the stem.

 To finish my tulip container I used pieces of sheet moss to cover up the foam.
 I used small pieces in between the bulbs.